-One way to help instill this culture is with a digital software solution being incorporated at every level of the job, through mobile apps on smartphones and tablets.
+One way to help install this culture is with a digital software solution being incorporated at every level of the job, through mobile apps on smartphones and tablets.

 Greater communication and access to files and plans mean that workers are better informed when they step on-site, meaning they are less likely to make a mistake.
 And it means a contractor has more control of who is on their site, casual workers included.